 1. We request that you complete a behavior history form 7 days prior to your appointment.
+Please note that your appointment may be subject to cancellation if we have not received your behavior history form by the week prior to your appointment.
 Also, please ask your veterinarian to send your pet’s full medical record in advance.
-This is essential so that Dr. Rigterink can review ALL of your pet’s relevant information prior to your appointment.
+This is essential so that our team can review ALL of your pet’s relevant information prior to your appointment.

 2. Let us know if you are not certain whether a particular pet and/or person should attend the consultation.
-Once Dr. Rigterink has reviewed your completed behavioral history form, she will be able to advise you.
+Once our team has reviewed your completed behavioral history form, we will be able to advise you.

 3. You are encouraged to send photos of your home environment.
-Please include video recordings of interactions and behaviors that you would like Dr. Rigterink to see directly.
-Short video recordings can be sent by sharing a Dropbox file.
+Please include video recordings of interactions and behaviors that you would like our team to see directly.
+Short video recordings can be sent by sharing a Google Drive link with our team.

 NOTE: Do NOT put yourself, your pet, or other people/animals at risk to capture a picture and/or video recording of the undesirable behavior.